BHADRESHVARIYA22/AXI-Protocol/About AMBA.md

     - Address channel
     - Data channel

   In summary,
-    AXI is the most advanced protocol with the highest number of channels, while AHB and APB are simpler protocols with fewer channels.
-    The number of channels used by each protocol determines the efficiency, performance, and complexity of the communication between
-    different components in a System-on-Chip (SoC).
+  AXI is the most advanced protocol with the highest number of channels, while AHB and APB are simpler protocols with fewer channels.The number of channels used by each protocol determines the efficiency, performance, and complexity of the communication between different components in a System-on-Chip (SoC).

 -----------------------------------------------------------------------------------------------------------------------------------------------
 ## **ADVANTAGES OF AXI OVER AHB PROTOCOL?**
-    1. AXI has 1 read address channel, 1 write address channel, 1 read data channel, 1 write data channel.
-1  write response channel
-       That is all together it has 5 parallel channels.
-       Whereas AHB has 1 address channel, 1 read data channel, 1 write data channel.
+  1.AXI has 1 read address channel, 1 write address channel, 1 read data channel, 1 write data channel.
+1  write response channel That is all together it has 5 parallel channels,Whereas AHB has 1 address channel, 1 read data channel, 1 write data channel.
   2. AXI as native support for multiple outstanding transactions.
   3. AXI supports transaction IDs.
 The user may issue multiple outstanding transactions per transaction ID.
   4. User can insert a pipeline register anywhere in the path of any of the 5 channels, which helps in timing closure and help achieve higher operating frequency.